Krafpy/Overpass-Forge/README.md

 # Overpass Forge: a query builder for the Overpass query language

-An object-oriented model ton build Overpass queries in Python.
+An object-oriented model to build Overpass queries in Python.
 Primarly intended to generate complex queries in Python.

 Requires **Python 3.10 or higher**.